For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 In order to limit exposure and maintain confidentiality about the incident, limited information pertaining to the incident should be disclosed upon initial notification (e.g., type/category of incident, date occurred, reported by, etc.).
 An “informed parties” log may be kept documenting the degree and reason to which all parties have been informed about the incident.

-Throughout all communications, the incident responders should be reminded of the confidentiality of the incident and that information must not be shared outside the response team unless warranted.
+Throughout all communications, the incident responders should be maintained throughout the confidentiality of the incident, and that information must not be shared outside the response team unless warranted.

 The initial incident report must be presented and reviewed at the convening of the SPIRT core team.
 The SPIRT data analysis investigator is responsible for compiling the data elements below as part of the incident response procedures.
 Appropriate templates are available based on the type of incident.
 Distribution and review of the working draft is restricted and must be conducted under privilege with a member of the Office of General Counsel included on any distribution list or at the review sessions.
 The incident report must contain the following attributes: